-In a previous blog, I outlined the staggering impacts of worker accidents on business and society.
+In part 1, I outlined the staggering impacts of worker accidents on business and society.
 I also explored two interesting innovations that can effectively change the workday for manufacturing employees forever: smart helmets and smart glasses.
 But while the smart helmet and glasses are core components of a “connected worker” solution, a platform-based enterprise system platform is what really makes the solution boost productivity and safety.
 To understand what is needed, we’ll first explore a typical workflow.

 A Typical Day and a Typical Workflow

 The workflow for a connected worker in a factory consists of the work assignment, work execution, performance analysis and safety monitoring: